Sage-Da-Mage/TicTacToeProject/README.md

 - Because of this, numbers outside the range of 0-8 will cause an Exception to be thrown so please keep the TileSelected to within that range.

-- When calling the move endpoint a JSOn string needs to be in the body in the format of:
+- When calling the move endpoint a JSON string needs to be in the body in the format of:

 { <br />
    `"GameId": "gameIdDesired",` <br />